swhitley/WDLookup/README.md

    <img src="https://user-images.githubusercontent.com/413552/142780606-39f4fbb3-4709-4cf2-893a-d9d4762ddcfe.png" width="32" />
 3. If the Name is not already set to "{New}", click the **Add API Client** button.
 4. Name your API Client.
 You can use any name that makes sense to you.
-5. Enter the API Client information from Workday.
+5. Enter the API Client information from Workday in the corresponding fields.
 6. Leave **Access Token** blank.
 7. Click **Save** to save the API Client.
 8. Click **Test** to verify a successful connection to Workday.